sacktock/Dreadmare---Card-game/README.md

 Dreadmare - Card Game
 =====================

-project by Alex Goodall for Extended Project Qualification Level 3 (AQA)
+Project by Alex Goodall for Extended Project Qualification Level 3 (AQA).

 Overview
 --------

 This project is a piece of software that allows you to play the card game 'Dreadmare' against a basic AI.
+Created using VB.Net forms.

 Prelims
 -------